Kalpita024/Retrieval-Augmented-Generation-RAG-for-Educational-Systems-Group99-/README.md

 ### 📚 Study Tools
 - **Notes Generator** — structured notes with headings and bullet points
 - **Flashcards** — question-answer pairs for active recall
-- **MCQ Generator** — exam-style multiple choice questions with answers
-- **Question Bank** — 2-mark, 5-mark, and 10-mark questions sorted by difficulty
+- **Summary** — 2-mark, 5-mark, and 10-mark questions sorted by difficulty

-### 📊 Content Analysis
-- **Topic Extraction** — identifies all major topics from the PDF
-- **Topic Coverage** — visualizes how thoroughly each topic is covered
-- **Importance Ranking** — ranks topics by exam relevance

-### 📝 Exam Preparation
-- **Mock Test** — interactive timed exam simulation with instant scoring
-- **Revision Sheet** — condensed definitions, formulas, and key concepts
-- Difficulty selector: Easy / Medium / Hard / Mixed

 ### 💬 AI Chat Assistant
 - Ask any question about the uploaded document